 How would it feel to book work directly with your clients and become their go-to voice over artist in your local business community?
 You can!
 By learning how to network successfully!

-In this webinar, Edge Studio alumni Liz Drury will show you:
+In Networking for Voice Actors, Edge Studio alumna Liz Drury will show you:

 - What networking is (and what it isn’t)

 - Why you should be networking for your voice over business

 - Where to find networking meetings that are worth your time – both in the real world and online

 - What do do (and what not to do) when you attend a business networking meeting